Vijah/saga-tester/README.md

 Note that if `times` is not provided, an error is thrown if the method is never called.

-The `strict` flag causes an error to be thrown the moment a non-matching call to a same-typed action is encountered.
-It is true by default.
-Setting it to false will ignore similar actions with non-matching parameters.
+The `strict` flag causes an error to be thrown the moment a non-matching action with a same type is dispatched.
+It is `true` by default.
+Setting it to `false` will ignore similar actions with non-matching parameters.

-### config.expectedCalls
+## config.expectedCalls

 `expectedCalls`: `Object` where each key is an async method (dispatched with `call` -- note that the `retry` effect is treated as a `call`).
 Each value is an array of objects containing `times`, `params`, `throw`, `output` and `call` (all optional).
 For instance,